FeedTheMind/jsPractice/README.md

 # _Beginning JavaScript_ | Practice

-This repository is a collection of the various exercises from _Beginning JavaScript_, by Jeremy McPeak and Paul Wilton.
+This repository is a collection of the various exercises from _Beginning JavaScript, 5th Edition_, by Jeremy McPeak and Paul Wilton.